turnly/turnly/README.md

 We use [SemVer](https://semver.org/spec/v2.0.0.html) for versioning.
 For the versions available, see the tags on this repository.

-**Summary:**

-Given a version number MAJOR.MINOR.PATCH, increment the:

-MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards compatible manner, and PATCH version when you make backwards compatible bug fixes.
-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 ### Turnly Team 🎨

 Check out our [owners' document](/OWNERS.md) to meet our great maintainers and friends.